Skulk Model Store

 - all nodes are running the same Skulk build

-- you know which machine should be the store host
+- for an explicit store deployment, you know which machine should be the

-The store server uses port 58080 by default.
+The store server uses port 12415 by default.
+This listener is deliberately

 Recommended Setup: Dashboard First